-- (3)(a)(i) In consultation with the state board of education, the superintendent of public instruction shall maintain and continue to develop and revise a statewide academic assessment system in the content areas of reading, writing, mathematics, and science for use in the elementary, middle, and high school years designed to determine if each student has mastered the essential academic learning requirements identified in subsection (1) of this section.
-Beginning with the graduating class of 2020, the high school English language arts and comprehensive mathematics assessments developed with the multistate consortium and administered in accordance with this subsection (3) must be administered in the tenth grade. - (ii) School districts shall administer the assessments under guidelines adopted by the superintendent of public instruction.
-The academic assessment system may include a variety of assessment methods, including criterion-referenced and performance-based measures. - (b) Effective with the 2009 administration of the Washington assessment of student learning and continuing with the statewide student assessment, the superintendent shall redesign the assessment in the content areas of reading, mathematics, and science in all grades except high school by shortening test administration and reducing the number of short answer and extended response questions. - (c) By the 2014-15 school year, the superintendent of public instruction, in consultation with the state board of education, shall modify the statewide student assessment system to transition to assessments developed with a multistate consortium, as provided in this subsection: - (i) The assessments developed with a multistate consortium to assess student proficiency in English language arts and mathematics shall be administered beginning in the 2014-15 school year.
-The reading and writing assessments shall not be administered by the superintendent of public instruction or schools after the 2013-14 school year. - (ii) The high school assessments in English language arts and mathematics in (c)(i) of this subsection shall be used for ((the purposes of earning a certificate of academic achievement for high school graduation under the timeline established in RCW 28A.655.061 and for)) assessing student career and college readiness.
+- (3) (a) In consultation with the state board of education, the superintendent of public instruction shall maintain and continue to develop and revise a statewide academic assessment system in the content areas of reading, writing, mathematics, and science for use in the elementary, middle, and high school years designed to determine if each student has mastered the essential academic learning requirements identified in subsection (1) of this section.
+School districts shall administer the assessments under guidelines adopted by the superintendent of public instruction.
+The academic assessment system may include a variety of assessment methods, including criterion-referenced and performance-based measures. - (b) Effective with the 2009 administration of the Washington assessment of student learning and continuing with the statewide student assessment, the superintendent shall redesign the assessment in the content areas of reading, mathematics, and science in all grades except high school by shortening test administration and reducing the number of short answer and extended response questions. - (c) By the 2014-15 school year, the superintendent of public instruction, in consultation with the state board of education, shall modify the statewide student assessment system to transition to assessments developed with a multistate consortium, as provided in this subsection: - (i) The assessments developed with a multistate consortium to assess student proficiency in English language arts and mathematics shall be administered beginning in the 2014-15 school year, and beginning with the graduating class of 2020, the assessments must be administered to students in the tenth grade.
+The reading and writing assessments shall not be administered by the superintendent of public instruction or schools after the 2013-14 school year. - (ii) The high school assessments in English language arts and mathematics in (c)(i) of this subsection shall be used for (($\frac{1}{2}$) purposes of earning a certificate of academic achievement for high school graduation under the timeline established in RCW 28A.655.061 and for)) assessing student career and college readiness.